pyth-network/pyth-gitbook/pythnet-price-feeds/cosmwasm.md

 # Pyth on Cosmwasm

-Cosmwasm contracts can update and fetch the Pyth prices using the Pyth Cosmwasm Contract, which has been deployed on Testnet.
+Cosmwasm contracts can update and fetch the Pyth prices using the Pyth Cosmwasm Contract, deployed on their network.
 The documented source code can be found [here](https://github.com/pyth-network/pyth-crosschain/tree/main/target-chains/cosmwasm/contracts/pyth).

 ## Updating Price Feeds